 Outline Specifications: The Architect-Engineer shall update the Phase A Outline Specifications and include in the Phase B Submittal.

-EKU Campus Standard and Technical Guidelines: Coordinate with DFMS for current standard and guidelines.
+EKU Campus Standard and Technical Guidelines: Coordinate with DFMS Project Management for current standard and guidelines.

 Materials/Equipment Data Sheets: Include Materials/Equipment data or “cut sheets” showing selections that establish requirements for all major equipment, fixtures and building systems.